kelvin-weng/ISDM-Tutorial-7-Group-7/README.md

 The goal of this project is to improve the in-house call management centre of a major travel company.

 ## Problem Definition
+We want our relationship managers to efficiently and effectively help customers purchase a travel package through our in-house call management centre.

-The problem is that the current system makes it difficult for Relationship Managers to efficiently and effectively help customers purchase a travel package.
-This is due to long wait times for customers and RM's not understanding the customers intentions quickly enough, making the whole process slow and cumbersome.**Elaborate**
+However, the current operational system makes it difficult for relationship managers to sell due to long wait times, and RM's not understanding the customers intentions fast enough.
+If we ignore this problem, we could potentially lose customers to competing companies, lose revenue and damage our overall quality and company reputation.

+To fix this issue, we will adopt a design thinking and scrum methodology to truly understand out customers and iteratively improve our operational system.

 ## Stakeholders
 1. Outbound called customers